When you pop on over to your LinkedIn Feed, you probably see this enticing lil’ button right at the top:

 Ultimately, LinkedIn articles can still be extraordinarily useful, but only with the understanding that they’ll be useful in a way very different from your own site.

-LinkedIn is a great place to share your thought leadership or professional lessons learned, but when you’re writing blog posts as part of a larger, more complex content strategy, those posts can do a lot more good on your own website.
+LinkedIn can be a fantastic publishing tool because it’s a great place to share your thought leadership or professional lessons learned, but when you’re writing blog posts as part of a larger, more complex content strategy, those posts can do a lot more good on your own website.

 (And of course, it all depends on your audience, too – but that’s a whole separate conversation!)